-My server is under a SYN attack, what can I do?
+My server is under a SYN attack.
+What can I do?

 If you believe you are under a SYN attack, run the

 netstat -an |grep :80 |more

 tcp 0 0 184.108.40.206:80 220.127.116.11:1048 SYN_RECV

 echo 1 > /proc/sys/net/ipv4/tcp_syncookies

 Can SSL Certificates be added to an addon domain when the main account already has one?

-To view the contents of a certificate:
+To view the contents of a certificate, run the

 openssl x509 -noout -text -in filename.crt

 openssl rsa -noout -text -in filename.key

-When I use google search I am brought to your site.
+When I use Google Search I am brought to your site.
 Do I have the QHOSTS virus?
 How do I remove it?

-If you were brought to this site inadvertently because you were trying to use a search engine, you may be infected with a virus that is affecting Windows machines and forwarding them to a server that was removed and replaced with a blank cPanel server.
+If you were brought to this site inadvertently after you used a search engine, you may be infected with a virus that affects Windows machines and forwards them to a server that was removed and replaced with a blank cPanel server.